How Long Do Monstera Leaves Take To Unfurl?

 Why it’s taking a long time for your plant’s leaves to unfurl

-Like I said above, there is a whole host of factors that influence how quickly a leaf unfurls.
+As I said above, there is a whole host of factors that influence how quickly a leaf unfurls.

-If you’re here purely for the deliciosa, they take far longer than my other plants do EXCEPT for my Florida green, but that thing…has it’s reasons.
+If you’re here purely for the deliciosa, they take far longer than my other plants do EXCEPT for my Florida green, but that thing…has its reasons.

 I need to do a time lapse of a Florida green leaf – it not only unfurls overnight but it spews out a leaf, a new stem and a new baby leaf.
 THEY’RE INCREDIBLE.